0xAX/asm/content/asm_3.md

 ;; Entry point
 _start:
-	;; Fetch the number of arguments from the stack and store it in the rcx register pop rcx
+	;; Fetch the number of arguments from the stack and store it in the rcx register. pop rcx
 	;; Check the number of the given command line arguments. cmp rcx, 3